Where is Animal Control located?

 What are the liabilities concerning property damage or personal injury and my pet?

 Any property damage or personal injury caused by an animal is the responsibility of the owner of the animal causing the damage or injury per state statute.
 There is an ordinance relating to property damage or injury to another animal.
 However, there is no ordinance relating to personal injury or medical cost.
-Your options for recovery of personal injury expenses are home owners or health insurance coverage, small claim court, or a personal attorney.
+Your options for recovery of personal injury expenses are homeowners or health insurance coverage, small claims court, or a personal attorney.